As a local authority you must review your rights of way improvement plan every 10 years.

-- to what extent routes are available to different groups of users, eg cyclists, walkers, horse riders
+- to what extent routes are available to different groups of users, for example, cyclists, walkers and horse riders

-- routes that are not suitable for all or some users, eg users with mobility problems
+- routes that are not suitable for all or some users, for example, users with mobility problems

-- inconsistencies on individual rights of way, eg paths that don’t follow the mapped route or routes which have a dead end
+- inconsistencies on individual rights of way, for example, paths that do not follow the mapped route or routes that have a dead end

-- opportunities to improve the network, eg restoring routes that have been cut off by building works
+- opportunities to improve the network, for example, restoring routes that have been cut off by building works

 You’ll need to work closely with other local authorities while the plans are prepared, particularly where rights of way in your area are used mainly by another authority’s residents.